Disappearance of Simon Cheng: Follow-up

 On January 10, 2020, Cheng Wenjie posted on Facebook that he had severed ties with his family members in Hong Kong and mainland China to prevent them from being harassed.
-Later, Cheng Wenjie said in an interview with Hong Kong's "Crowd News" that two hours before the severance statement was issued, his mother rarely sent him a message on WhatsApp asking to talk to him.
-His mother scolded Cheng Wenjie on the phone.
-Cheng Wenjie was recently interviewed by The Epoch Times and revealed the details of his detention and interrogation by mainland personnel.
-She also told Cheng Wenjie that even if he did not take care of his own safety, he had to take care of his girlfriend's safety.
-This made Cheng Wenjie feel very strange because his mother would never say such things to him before.
-He recalled his previous experience of being interrogated by the mainland police.
-At that time, the police learned that he was most nervous about his girlfriend and wondered if someone would pass a message to him through his mother this time.
-Later, he realized that his mother seemed to have turned on the speaker of the phone and suspected that someone was monitoring the mother-son conversation.
-Cheng Wenjie was worried that the authorities' surveillance of him would gradually intensify, so he publicly severed ties to ensure the safety of his family.

 On June 14, 2020, in a video interview released by the BBC, he revealed that he had been entrusted by the British Consulate in Hong Kong to collect news, online public information, and information from protesters during the anti-extradition movement.
 The BBC host expressed doubts about Zheng's participation in the anti-extradition movement while employed, and his behavior was undoubtedly like a spy.
 The host also said bluntly: "Were you monitoring at the time, Mr. Zheng?"
 Zheng was slightly panicked and immediately replied: "My...
 I mean, I have several different identities.
 One of them is my workplace identity.
 As an employee of the British Consulate in Hong Kong, this job has nothing to do with politics.
 But at the same time, my daily identity is a Hong Kong citizen (Hong Kong citizen).
 It is clearly stated in the employee code that as a Hong Kong citizen, I have the freedom and right to participate in rallies and protests in Hong Kong."